fassko/fassko.github.io/_posts/2020-07-27-swiftui-mapview.md

 To show MapView we need to use MapKit's structure `Map` that is specifically designed to use with SwiftUI.
 It is a view that displays an embedded map interface.
 We can use it to configure user-allowed interactions, show and track current location, and add annotations on the map.

 It comes with several [initialize methods](https://developer.apple.com/documentation/mapkit/map).
-Let's see how how to create a map specifying the map visible map region and add annotations.
+Let's see how to create a map specifying the map visible map region and add annotations.

-Coordinate region defines the area what is visible on the map.
-It is a `Binding` that takes a `MKCoordinateRegion` object that is a combination of center coordinate and a coordinate span around it.
+The coordinate region defines the area that is visible on the map.
+It is a `Binding` that takes an `MKCoordinateRegion` object that is a combination of center coordinate and a coordinate span around it.

 ```swift